Last updated in March 2026.

-Is the 13th month required?
+Is the 13th month pay required?
 Yes.

-Well, it kind of depends…
+Well, kind of…

 Once you start to feel the chill in the air, Filipino workers start anticipating for that most magical day of the year.